Skip to Content

 Section 5: Meters

 The Customer may receive water through a meter upon Application to the Utility.
 The size and type of the meter will, in all cases, be determined by the Utility.
-All water sold by the Utility shall be on the basis of meter measurements or as otherwise provided for in its rate schedules.
-The Utility may install meters whenever and wherever deemed expedient.
+All water sold by the Utility shall be based on meter measurements or as otherwise provided for in its rate schedules.
+The Utility may install meters whenever and wherever deemed necessary.

 All Utility Customers are required to have water meters which will be read by the Utility.
 The cost of the initial meter, appurtenances, and installation shall be borne by the Customer.